 Have Fun With Your Photo Shoot!

-Related: If you are looking for somewhere to take your dog for a photo with Santa we have listings from across British Columbia.
-Check out our events page.
+If you are looking for somewhere to take your dog for a photo with Santa we have listings of Santa Photo events here.

 This crazy photo is by far my favourite Santa picture of all.